bokkypoobah/SikobaTokenContinuous/README.md

 ## Open issues

-* need to decide if `totalUsdFunding` should include
+* need to decide if `totalUsdFunding` should include private sale
 * need to decide on the size of the bonus pool

 ## To do just before launch